Once hot, India bond markets turn vulnerable ahead of Fed decision

-MUMBAI Indian traders fear that an interest rate rise from the U.S. Federal Reserve this week could cause a destabilizing spike in bond yields, and are calling on the Reserve Bank of India (RBI) to intervene by buying bonds via open market operations (OMO).
+MUMBAI Dec 14 Indian traders fear that an interest rate rise from the U.S. Federal Reserve this week could cause a destabilising spike in bond yields, and are calling on the Reserve Bank of India (RBI) to intervene by buying bonds via open market operations (OMO).

 Banks are the main buyers of government bonds but are already holding large amounts of them to meet reserve requirements, so their purchases are waning.